Mandi, Himachal Pradesh: Economy

-Federation at Chakkar is 8 kilometres from Mandi.

 The people of Mandi follow an agrarian economy and cultivate rice, pulses, millets, tea, sesame seed, groundnut, sunflower oil and herbal products.
 Himachal Pradesh Town and Planning Department works for Mandi Planning area (MPA).
 More than 9,000 farmers are directly involved in cocoon cultivation for producing Silk in lower hills of Mandi District.
 Mandi District is also facing tough competition from China, which is marketing raw silk at much lower rates in the market.

 Many Hectares of land in Mandi is also under Apple production.
 Apples are generally planted during December every year.
 The area under fruit in Mandi is about 15 per cent of the total area under fruits in Himachal Pradesh.
 Mandi raw silk has acquired wide fame but the salt mines at Drang and Guma are the special features of the economy.
 With abundant deposit of salt and limestone, possibilities are being investigated for the existence of magnesite, coal and china-clay.
 Mandi also has fish markets where brown trout is one of the most demanded fish species.
 In Mandi, a farmer gets around Rs.
 200 a kg for Brown Trout.

 Government and politics

 Established on 15 April 1948, the Mandi municipal council is the oldest elected body nominated by the government of Himachal Pradesh.
 Municipal Council of Mandi was constituted during 1950.
 It has 13 wards consisting of 10 Revenue Hadbasts.
 As of the 2017 general election, the two major political parties are the Bharatiya Janata Party (BJP) (in power) and the Indian National Congress (INC) (in opposition).
 The administrative head of the council is the Municipal commissioner who is appointed by the state government.

-The city contributes one seat to the lower house of parliament (Lok Sabha).
-Law and order in the city is collectively maintained by the Police Department, Vigilance Department, Enforcement directorate, Forensics, Fire department, department of prisons, and Home Guard department.
-The Superintendent of Police of Mandi, Mrs Shalini Agnihotri, heads the police department.
-The Deputy Commissioner of Mandi, Mr. Arindam Chaudhary, is the head of District.
-There is one District court in the City including other courts in other towns of the district.
+Mandi contributes one seat to the lower house of parliament (Lok Sabha).
+Law and order in the town is collectively maintained by the police department, vigilance department, enforcement directorate, forensics, fire department, department of prisons, and home guard department.
+The Superintendent of Police of Mandi, Shalini Agnihotri, heads the police department.
+The Deputy Commissioner of Mandi, Arindam Chaudhary, is the head of District.
+There is one district court in the town including other courts in other towns of the district.

 Transport

 Local transport in Mandi is generally by auto-rickshaw, bus or private vehicles.
 Tourist taxis are also an option.
 The taxi station is located right in front of Seri Stage.
 Auto-rickshaws are the main means of transport in Mandi and are available almost 24 hours.

-The nearest airport to Mandi is the Bhuntar Airport, about 75 km from Mandi city.
-Mandi is connected to Pathankot through National Highway 20 which is almost 220 km long and to Manali and Chandigarh through National Highway 21 which is 323 km long.
+The nearest airport to Mandi is the Bhuntar Airport, about 75 km from Mandi.
+It is connected to Pathankot through National Highway 20 which is almost 220 km long and to Manali and Chandigarh through National Highway 21 which is 323 km long.

 Munish Resorts, Visco Resorts and Regent Palms Hotel are hotels and resorts in Mandi.
 Some other hotels are Raj Mahal, Amar Atithi, Ashoka Holiday Inn, Hotel Evening Plaza, Mandav Hotel (HPTDC), Surbhi Hotel, Hotel Yamini.
 Most people come to Mandi through Delhi or Chandigarh.